 Method 4.
 Hook and thread bar

-Thread bar is made with your sewing thread and is a substitute for the metal bar.
-They are not as sturdy as the metal bars but they sure do look pretty.
-It is better if you wax the thread you are going to make the thread bars.
-On sari blouses and kids dresses, this is the preferred method used and the easiest.
+The thread bar is made with your sewing thread and is a substitute for the metal bar.
+They are not as sturdy as the metal bars, but they look pretty.
+It is better, if you wax the thread for the thread bars.
+This is the preferred and easiest method for kids’ dresses.

 How to make a thread bar

 This single stitch should be as wide as you want to slip the hook on it.
 The stitch should be loose.
 Reinforce with two or three more stitches over this just as loose.

 I add at least two more straight stitches along the first one, so that the base of the thread bar is strong to bear the strain of pulling the hooks.